Introduction

 -

-Eligibility Requirements for International Pharmacy Graduates Seeking to Take the Qualifying Examination
+Evaluating Examination Eligibility Requirements for International Pharmacy Graduates

-Please be sure to review the length of time it takes to complete Document Evaluation, so you can pass in time to apply for the Evaluating Examination you wish to write.
+Please be sure to review the length of time it takes to complete Document Evaluation, so you can successfully complete it in time to apply for the Evaluating Examination you wish to take.

 Correspondence